EPL GW-3 FPL Player Picks

 Gabriel Martinelli (£6.2m, Bournemouth v Arsenal)

-Martinelli seems to have taken his performances to the next level in the new Premier League season.
-The Brazilian international has been pivotal to the Gunners fast-paced attack that has helped the North London-based side to two wins in two.
-Martinelli has scored a goal in each of the Gunners first two league games and a fixture against newly-promoted Bournemouth seems like the perfect match to add to his tally.
+Martinelli has taken his performances to the next level in the new Premier League season.
+The Brazilian international has been pivotal to the Gunners fast-paced attack that has brought the North London side to two wins from two.
+Martinelli has scored a goal in each of the Gunners’ first two league games, so a fixture against newly-promoted Bournemouth seems like the perfect match to add to his tally.

 ~